 In order for your child to make decisions about their money and use it to the best of their ability, they’ll need a place to store it, a plan for using it, a way to spend it, and a way to track it.

-Let’s go over each of these parts of the system.
+Let’s go over each of these parts.

 1. Consistent Money Source